A-Bloom/CARLA_LiDAR_RL.py/README.md

 ## Using reinforcement learning and 2D LiDAR observations to control a car and avoid obstacles in CARLA.

 The purpose of this repository is to allow you to train an RL agent using stable-baselines3 algorithms to control a car and avoid obstacles using only 2D LiDAR observations in the CARLA simulator.
+It is built in a way to let you design complex experiments and have the code run all of them in sequence and log everything for you.

+Everything was built using Carla 0.9.15 and Python 3.10.
+Other dependencies are listed in requirements.txt and can be installed with "pip install -r requirements.txt".

 The environment is made up of 2 pieces which are only divided for readability:\
 BackEnv.py inherits the base gymnasium environment and contains all the pieces for setting up the Carla environment.